 AGL Energy, Australia's top power producer, said last month it is in talks with the Portland plant and Rio Tinto's Tomago smelter, it's two biggest customers.

-China alumina producers' operating rate statistics by province by month
+China alumina producers' inventory statistics by province by month

 Copyright © Asian Metal Ltd All rights reserved.